 This may be the most important lesson I learned from Arnold.
-In terms of training, I loved hitting milestones like a 350-pound bench or a 650-pound deadlift, but I never would have gotten there if I didn’t enjoy training for those things; some of the most fun I’ve ever had was when I was trying to get there, and had some failures along the way.
+In terms of training, I loved hitting milestones like a 350-pound bench or a 650-pound deadlift, but I never would have gotten there if I didn’t enjoy training for those things.
+Some of the most fun I’ve ever had was when I was trying to get there, and I still had some failures along the way.

 Along business lines, it’s great to have a successful product like the Super Hero Workout—releasing it, watching a few sales roll in, and making “teh monieszz” are all fantastic.
 But those are aspects of having achieved the goal—and if you know me at all, you’ll quickly realize that the process of creating the product was by far the best part of the experience.

-I enjoyed every part of the process from writing the workouts and getting jazzed about testing them on my self and clients to selecting the exact “comic book” font that I would use in the book itself.
+I enjoyed every part of the process, from writing the workouts and testing them on my self and clients to selecting the exact “comic book” font that I would use in the book itself.

 And because I enjoy the process, the result is better.
-Focusing in goals gets you to the finish line, but it doesn’t allow you to finish as well.
-I know a lot of online fitness people who focus on the end result of creating a program, and personally I don’t think their products stand up.
+Focusing only on goals gets you to the finish line, but it doesn’t allow you to finish as well.

 I first learned this when I saw the group dynamic of Arnold and his friends in Pumping Iron.
 Simply put, Arnold was the best and trained with the best.